fjdu/myRadex/README.md

-**Waht's new**
+**What's new**

-- A function for calculating critical densities of all the transitions are included.
+- A function for calculating critical densities of all the transitions of a molecule is included.

+---

 This code solves essentially the same problem as [```RADEX```](http://home.strw.leidenuniv.nl/~moldata/radex.html) written by